Fake Reviews on My Google Business Profile: Removal Guide

 Which Fake Reviews Google Will Remove

-Google removes reviews that violate its review policies.
+Google removes reviews that violate its review policies — the official prohibited and restricted content policy and the incentivized reviews policy are the two to know.
 Understanding which categories of fake reviews are removable — and which are borderline — helps you prioritize your removal efforts and frame your requests correctly.

 High Removal Probability

-- Spam reviews: Reviews from accounts with no profile photo, no other reviews, and accounts created recently (within days or weeks of the review).
-These match the technical profile of fake account farms.
+• Spam reviews: Reviews from accounts with no profile photo, no other reviews, and accounts created recently (within days or weeks of the review).
+These match the technical profile of fake account farms and are the typical trigger behind a fake-reviews suspension.

-- Conflict of interest reviews: Reviews that are demonstrably from competitors, employees, or people with an obvious financial stake in your rating.
-If the same account leaving you a 1-star review is leaving a 5-star review for a direct competitor, this qualifies.
+• Conflict of interest reviews: Reviews that are demonstrably from competitors, employees, or people with an obvious financial stake in your rating.
+If the same account leaving you a 1-star review is leaving a 5-star review for a direct competitor, this qualifies — often the early sign of a coordinated review bombing attack.

-- Prohibited content: Reviews containing hate speech, explicit threats, personal information, or other content that violates Google's core content policies are removed regardless of whether the reviewer is real.
+• Prohibited content: Reviews containing hate speech, explicit threats, personal information, or other content that violates Google's core content policies are removed regardless of whether the reviewer is real — the same content triggers that appear in many GBP suspension categories.

 Lower Removal Probability